 Afternoon in a castle

+Complete your weekend in Toronto with a trip to a fairytale castle.
 I was so fascinated and impressed by Casa Loma, Toronto’s “Castle on the Hill,” I wrote more about it here.
-Take a couple of hours to explore the mansion and grounds with an audio guide to learn all the fascinating ins and outs of the wealthy industrialist and his European-style castle that was never completed.
+Take a couple of hours to explore the mansion and grounds.
+An audio guide will help you learn all the fascinating facts about the wealthy industrialist who built this European castle-inspired abode.

 Places to eat during your weekend in Toronto

-There were way more than a weekend’s worth of places to eat on my list when we arrived in Toronto, so here are the ones we ate at and loved:
+There were way more than a weekend’s worth of places to eat on my list when we arrived in Toronto.
+Here is a sprinkling of what’s on offer based on where we ate at and loved:

-360 – The revolving restaurant at the top of the CN Tower pleasantly surprised us with their fresh, locally inspired cuisine.
+360 – The revolving restaurant at the top of the CN Tower pleasantly surprised us with its fresh, locally inspired cuisine.
 Check their menu and make a reservation here.

 Byblos – We rolled out of Byblos after eating way too much of their delicious Middle Eastern food.
 Ensure you make a reservation, it’s a popular joint.